warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 `"monthly"`,
 or `"yearly"`.

-<aside class="warning">Documents must be in a stable state before restoring from backup.
+<aside class="warning" role="complementary" aria-label="mustbestable2">Documents must be in a stable state before restoring from backup.
 In other words,
 the document should not be constantly receiving changes and updates.</aside>